-Here’s a quick post about a dinner that seems a little bit elegant but is really no big deal: prosciutto-wrapped chicken breasts (psst…stuffed with a touch of provolone) with mushrooms and marsala sauce.
-A quick side of sautéed spinach and a nice bottle of wine are all you need for an easy dinner party for four.
-Maybe a good loaf of bread if you insist, or a few potatoes.
+Provolone-stuffed, prosciutto-wrapped chicken breasts with mushrooms and Marsala sauce seems a little bit elegant but is really no big deal.
+A quick side of sautéed spinach and a nice bottle of wine — plus a loaf of bread or a few potatoes, if you absolutely insist — are all you need for an easy dinner party for four.
 And this little number for dessert.

 This meal is an umami manifesto.
 We’ll just take a few plain chicken breasts and stuff them with umami and then wrap them with umami and then slather them in umami sauce.
 Yes?
 Okay, yes.
 Let’s do.
 Please and thank you.